Today’s article is by best-selling author Pippa Mattinson. Pippa’s online dog training courses can be found over on the Dogsnet website.

 However, this is a decision for a skilled trainer to make.

-If you are new to training with positive reinforcement, and especially with puppies, I suggest you always follow your event marker with a reward, and strive to keep the gap between mark and reward to a minimum.
+If you are new to training with positive reinforcement, I suggest you always follow your event marker with a reward.
+Especially if you are training a puppy.
+And strive to keep the gap between mark and reward to a minimum.

 More dog training information